justin8ty/born2beroot/CHECKLIST.md

 	sudo groupadd evaluating
 	sudo usermod -aG evaluating new_username
 	```
-- [ ] Check if the new user belongs to the “evaluating” group.
+- [ ] Check if new user belongs to “evaluating” group.
 	`getent group evaluating`
-- [ ] Explain advantages of the password policy
+- [ ] Explain advantages of the password policy.
 - [ ] Explain advantages/disadvantages of the policy implementation.

 ## Hostname & Partitions

 If on restart, the hostname has not been updated, the evaluation stops here.

-- [ ] Check hostname of machine is correctly formatted: login42.
+- [ ] Check if hostname is correctly formatted: login42.
 	`hostnamectl`
-- [ ] Modify this hostname by replacing the login with yours, then restart VM.
+- [ ] Modify this hostname by replacing it with yours, then restart VM.
 	```
 	sudo hostnamectl set-hostname new_hostname
 	sudo reboot